lucasmari/automated-deploy/README.md

 ## About

-Yet another ~~complex~~ simple project for training DevOps and programming skills.
+Yet another ~~complex~~ simple project for training DevOps and Programming skills.

 ## Structure and Components